YUSOSEN!

 [2] Hawaiian time.

-On 27 September 1943, in Operation "Jaywick", the Royal Australian Navy's Special Operations Executive organized a limpet mine attack on Singapore using former Japanese fishing boat KOFUKU MARU, renamed the KRAIT.
+Other Note: On 27 September 1943, in Operation "Jaywick", the Royal Australian Navy's Special Operations Executive organized a limpet mine attack on Singapore using former Japanese fishing boat KOFUKU MARU, renamed the KRAIT.
 On 2 September, a small group of Allied servicemen sailed from Exmouth Gulf, Western Australia through the Java Sea.
 On 18 September, three two-man canoes launched a night attack on Singapore.
 Limpet mines were placed on seven ships, of which three sunk.
 SHINKOKU MARU was claimed sunk in the raid, but there is strong evidence that the ship sunk was ARARE MARU (ex-PAULA) that was engaged in shuttle services between Sumatra and Singapore.
-An examination of the wreck of SHINKOKU MARU by divers at Truk did not reveal any repair welding in the engine room area, the location of the limpet attack.
+An examination of the wreck of SHINKOKU MARU by divers at Truk did not reveal any repair welding in the engine room area, the location of the limpet attack and subsequent research has determined that other ships were likely attacked and damaged.

 - Bob Hackett and Peter Cundall.